wasmerio/wasmer.io/_posts/wasmer-go-embedding-1.0.md

 ## Conclusion

-The 1.0 version is more than performance improvements: it provides a stable and powerful API that fulfill more people needs.
-We believe that the new design, the 2 compilers, the 2 engines, is a great improvement and provide more flexibility.
+The 1.0 version is more than performance improvements: it provides a stable and powerful API that fulfills more people's needs.
+We believe that the new API design, the 2 compilers, and the 2 engines are great improvements that provide more power and flexibility than ever before.

-With the help of the new cross-compilation API, we believe that it's easier than ever to execute WebAssembly anywhere.
+And with the help of the new cross-compilation API, we believe that it's now easier than ever to execute WebAssembly anywhere.

-Documentation and examples have been meticulously written to help users new to WebAssembly, or to help advanced users.
-We believe it will facilitate the usage of WebAssembly in the Go ecosystem.
+Documentation and examples have been meticulously written to help users new to WebAssembly, as well as advanced users.
+We believe it will facilitate further usage of WebAssembly in the Go ecosystem.

 [Join a community of more than 1300 Go and WebAssembly passionate developers!](https://github.com/wasmerio/wasmer-go).